PrinceCuet77/nextjs-learning/Udemy/01.02.Nextjs-Meetup/README.md

   - A page component is pre-rendered after building the application
 - Use `getStaticProps` regarding that
 - _MUST REMEMBER:_ Only works in the page component files
-- Next JS looks `getStaticProps` in the page component file while rendering that page
+- Next JS looks `getStaticProps` in the page component file before rendering that page component
 - If find it then execute it during pre-rendering process
 - So, Next JS first call that function then execute that pages component function
 - _JOB:_ Prepared `props` for this page component